pimoroni/unicorn-hat-hd/README.md

 ```
 (or `sudo python setup.py install` whichever your primary Python environment may be)

-In all cases you will have to enable the i2c bus.
+In all cases you will have to enable the SPI bus.

 ## Documentation & Support